levkk/rwf/README.md

 }
 ```

 Implementing additional features on top of scopes is easy.
-For example, adding support for soft deletes can be done with one function:
+For example, adding support for soft deletes can be done with just one function:

 ```rust
 impl User {